vuryss/serializer/README.md

 Supports modern PHP projects with fully typed properties.
 Older codebases with no types would not work.

+Benchmarks comparing this library with Symfony Serializer and Serde can be found here: [Here](https://github.com/vuryss/serializer-benchmark)

 - [Fast serialization library](#fast-serialization-library)
   * [Installation](#installation)
   * [Features](#features)